Study Inclusion Plan FAQs

 What if I only want School Exam Arrangements only - do I need a full SIP?

-If you only want School Exam Arrangements, please still send a copy of your evidence and a completed confidentialty form to firstname.lastname@example.org.
-You will still be required to create a SIP but you would only select 'school exam arrangements' and would say 'no' to other adjustments available.
+No. If you only want School Exam Arrangements, please still send a copy of your evidence and a completed confidentiality form to email@example.com.

-Note: All exam arrangements are subject to confirmation by the exams office - you will receive an email as the exam period approaches which will confirm your exam arrangements.
-For more information and details about deadlines for exam arrangements, please go to: www.soas.ac.uk/exams/special-examination-arrangements
+Note: All exam arrangements are subject to confirmation by the exams office or for class test your module convenor.
+You will receive an email as the exam period approaches which will confirm your exam arrangements.
+For more information and details about deadlines for exam arrangements, please go to: www.soas.ac.uk/exams/special-examination-arrangements.

 What happens if I no longer want a SIP?